fluthjs/fluth-vue/packages/core/useFluth/index.en.md

 ### render

 Using the render method in a component will render the stream's value to a new component.
-When the stream pushes data, the new component will automatically update without triggering the component's onUpdated lifecycle.
-It's recommended to use in tsx:
+When the stream emits, the new component will automatically update without triggering the component's onUpdated lifecycle.
+Recommended for use in tsx:

 ::: tip Note

-When using render in a component's render function, the component's render function must be wrapped with [effect](#effect), otherwise the stream's side effects during component rendering won't be cleaned up, causing memory leaks.
+When using render in a component's render function, the component's render function must be wrapped with [effect](#effect), otherwise the side effects of the stream in component rendering will not be cleaned up, causing memory leaks.

 :::